criadoperez/linux/Documentation/filesystems/xfs-online-fsck-design.rst

    Before starting repairs, the summary counters are checked and any necessary repairs are performed so that subsequent repairs will not fail the resource reservation step due to wildly incorrect summary counters.
-   Unsuccesful repairs are requeued as long as forward progress on repairs is made somewhere in the filesystem.
+   Unsuccessful repairs are requeued as long as forward progress on repairs is made somewhere in the filesystem.
    Free space in the filesystem is trimmed at the end of phase 4 if the filesystem is clean.